Gillou38/Drying-open-source-solution/Contribution guide.md

   - Principal function : that's the aim of the product, ~ Dry food
   - Using functions : that's optimisation functions for a good utilisation of the system, like "Be ergonomic"
   - Constraint functions : that the limit of the other functions, like "Don't burn food"

+- Develope (and propose) technical solutions
+We use FAST diagram for that.
+It's an abstract technic to generate and organize technical functions and technical solutions.

+- Choice of technical solutions
+We use, SADT diagram.
+It's a more concrete solution, which place each action in relation to other action, and make plan of the process.

 ## 4) Prototyping